STARD13: Function

-Tissue distribution and pathology
+Clinical significance

 The protein was identified in part through its differential expression in cancers.
 A low level of STARD13 was observed in less differentiated hepatocellular carcinoma tissue with higher RhoA expression.
 A small patient study finds that the absence of STARD13 in hepatocellular carcinomas correlates with higher levels of RhoA and a poorer prognosis than patients with carcinomas that were STARD13-positive.